outofsync42/fold-types/README.md

 Fold Types comes configured with a few enabled types that I feel to be the most intuitive items to be folded but almost any type can configured to be folded or ignored based on your needs.

+### General

+- fold-types.general.autoFoldOnFileOpen (Automatically fold when you open a file.
+Default:No)

 ### JS

 - fold-types.js.class